-Focus Area 1: Market development and approaches to align 20 21 20 22 20 23 20 24 202 25 investments to Sustainability Goals Q1 Q2 Q3 Q4 QI Q2 Q3 Q4 Ql Q2 Q3 Q4 QI Q2 Q3 Q4 Q1 Q2 Q3 Q4 OECD: OECD: Developing alignment assessment framework for Responsible Business Conduct due diligence for lending and institutional investment activities (Running 2021, 2022 and 2023).
+Focus Area 1: Market development and approaches to align 20 21 20 22 20 23 20 24 202 25 investments to Sustainability Goals QI Q2 Q3 Q4 Ql Q2 Q3 Q4 OECD: OECD: Developing alignment assessment framework for Responsible Business Conduct due diligence for lending and institutional investment activities (Running 2021, 2022 and 2023).
 Empirical work on testing ESG metrics materiality.
 Development an assessment to overcome compatibility challenges of ESG to SDGs.
 Developing alignment assessment of metrics and ratings related to OECD standards (e.g., OECD MNE Guidelines).
 Work on the Investigating the State of Play Report (Aug 2021).
 UN-DESA: coordinates the inter-agency task force (IATF) on financing for development (FfD).
 The IATF produces every year the Financing for Sustainable Development Report (FSDR), which includes in-depth analysis on these issues and provides recommendations for policymakers.
 UN-DESA supports the related FfD Forum where governments discuss and agree, among other things, on ways to align private invement with the sustainable development.
 UN-DESA also organizes the SDG Investment Fair (3 times a year) that brings together governments & investors to scale up SDG-related investments.
 ISO: Published work on climate change, Adaptation to climate change - Guidelines on vulnerability, impacts and risk assessment, continues to work on providing common standards ACTION 3 Relevant international organizations, networks or initiatives to further advance work towards better understanding the technical aspects and interlinkages of existing and emerging alignment approaches, as well as good practices, and develop specific recommendations for enhanced comparability and interoperability.
-ICMA (GSFC): The Global Sustainable Finance Council (GSFC), originally known as the Global Green Finance Council, was created to bring together key global and regional associations and other stakeholders involved in green and sustainable financing.
-SFC published 1) The Compendium of international policy initiatives & best market practice 2) Sustainable Finance: High-level definitions, Greeen Bond principles and standards.
+ICMA (GSFC): The Global Sustainable Finance Council (GSFC), originally known as the Global Green Finance Council, for which ICMA provides the secretariat, was created in 2017 with the objective to bring together key global and regional associations and other stakeholders involved in green and sustainable financing.
+The financial industry joined forces to coordinate efforts to promote sustainable finance, facilitate cross-fertilisation between related markets and asset classes, and with the ambition to act as a representative counterparty to the official sector on sustainable finance policy matters.
+The GSFC published 1) The Compendium of international policy initiatives & best market practice 2) Sustainable Finance: High-level definitions, Greeen Bond principles and standards.
+The GSFC will help coordinate the contributions and actions of its members in support of the realization of the G20 Sustainable Finance Roadmap.